 As dockless scooters become more popular and widespread on our streets, riders, pedestrians, and motorists all must be aware of each other and do everything they can to avoid accidents.
 If any party behaves negligently, they can and should be held liable for the harm they cause others.

 Were you hurt in a dockless scooter crash in San Diego?
-Our scooter accident lawyers at Jurewitz Law Group can review your case and give you an honest, thorough evaluation of the compensation you could be owed and the best way to obtain it.
+Our scooter accident lawyers can review your case and give you an honest, thorough evaluation of the compensation you could be owed and the best way to obtain it.
 Worried about how you’ll afford our representation?
 Don’t be.
 We work on a contingency fee basis and our No Fee Guarantee promises that if we don’t win your case, you won’t owe us anything.
 Call us at (888) 233-5020 to schedule your free consultation right away.